eWaterCycle/grpc4bmi/docs/server/Cpp.rst

 -------

 Since native language lack reflection, it is necessary to make your own ``run_bmi_server`` program.
 We provide a function ``run_bmi_server(Bmi*, int*, char*)`` in the ``bmi_grpc_server.h`` header that can be called with your model instance (see the example below).
 To compile your server binary, it is necessary to link against grpc4bmi and protobuf libraries.
+The program will accept a optional single argument which is the port the server runs on.
+The port can also be specified using the BMI_PORT environment variable.
+The default port is 50051.

 .. _example_cpp: